-2019 2018
+2020 2019

-Cost At beginning and end of year 42 57
+Cost At beginning and end of the year 27 42

-Accumulated amortisation
+Accumulated amortization

-Amortisation 15 15
+Amortization 14 15

-15 15
+14 15

-Net book value 27 42
+Net book value 13 27

 On September 29, 2017, a subsidiary of the Group accepted the administrative responsibilities of fiduciary clients which included a book of clients.
 The original useful economic life of the intangible assets was determined to be 8 years.